andypicke/Birthday-Puzzle-Paradox/README.md

 ## Introduction
 The ['Birthday Puzzle'](https://en.wikipedia.org/wiki/Birthday_problem) can be stated as follows: If a room contains N people, what is the probability that at least 2 people will share the same birthday?
 It has been shown that (assuming all birthdays are equally likely) the probability reaches 50% with a room size of 23 people.
 Intuitively (at least to me), it seems surprising that the probability is so high with only 23 people; hence the 'paradox'.

-I'll first use a simulation-based approach in python to solve the traditional problem, and see how it compares to previous results.
+I'll first use a simulation-based approach in python to solve the traditional problem, and see how it compares to previous results (for example this [R-based solution by David Robinson](http://varianceexplained.org/r/birthday-problem/).
 Then i'll solve the problem again using actual US birth-rate data and see if/how the results change.

 ## Solution Assuming Uniform Distribution of Birthdays